Loyalty programs basics

 Contact Synerise to enable loyalty points

 Once you prepare all the above analytics, contact the Synerise Support Team to configure the materialization of loyalty points.
-You need to send links or IDs of those analytics and let our Support Team launch your loyalty program.
+You need to send links or IDs of both created expressions and let our Support Team launch your loyalty program.
 After such configuration, every time loyalty points are assigned to a customer, the points.loyalty

 event will be generated in a customer’s profile with information about the number of loyalty points they received after a transaction (the points